The Rules of Attraction (film): Production

 The film was shot at the University of Redlands in California.

 The film was one of the first studio motion pictures to be edited using Final Cut Pro.
 Using a beta version of FCP 3, it demonstrated to the film industry that successful 3:2 pulldown matchback to 24fps could be achieved with an off-the-shelf product.
 Roger Avary, the film's director, became a spokesperson for FCP, appearing in print ads worldwide.

 Avary stated that his goal was to create "an arthouse film for teenagers".
+As a college student, Avary wrote the screenplay without acquiring the rights to the book first, stating he did so because the book reminded him of the people who surrounded him as a student.
+15 years later, he was reminded of this and decided to finally start work on the project again and rewrote the screenplay.
+He included certain elements not meant to be featured in screenplays, such as camera movement as well as what kind of motion control equipment he would use.
+Shot in 2001, Avary stated that he would make the film "as if [he] was a first-time filmmaker" and highlighted Ellis' "Faulknerian storytelling mode" as the core reason for adapting the story.

 Budget constraints meant Avary had to finance the filming of Victor's European trip himself.
 He followed actor Kip Pardue around various countries with a handheld camera, filming him 24/7 with the actor remaining in character from the moment he stepped on the plane departing the US.

 Music

 Much of the source music and score is by the duo of Andy Milburn and Tom Hadju, collectively known as tomandandy.
 Additional songs that are in the film are from the era in which the book takes place, including The Cure, Love and Rockets, Public Image Ltd., Blondie, The Go-Go's, Yazoo, and Erasure.
 The film also includes songs by The Rapture, Milla Jovovich, Der Wolf, and Serge Gainsbourg.